cchudzicki-ocw-testing/9.401-fall-2022/content/pages/syllabus.md

 ## Accommodations

 We are committed to creating a community where everyone feels supported.
 If you have special needs or requests for the course, share these with us on the intake form.
 If these needs change throughout the term, contact us.

+*Note that the information shared here was intended for residential students and is included to provide insight into how the course was conducted at MIT.
+OCW is not a distance education program, we do not offer instructor interactions, grading, or certification of completion.*